France picks GE for Alstom, but says still work to do

 Hollande's government blocked GE's initial advances on Alstom two months ago and forced it to improve its offer by encouraging Siemens to enter the fray and giving itself the power to block industrial tie-ups in strategic areas.

-While no one has publicly drawn a link between the two cases, Hollande is also lobbying U.S. authorities to reduce the penalties which France's biggest lender, BNP Paribas, faces for breaching U.S. sanctions in 2002-2009, notably its dollar-financing of oil trade out of Sudan.
+While no one has publicly drawn a link between the two cases, Hollande is also lobbying U.S. authorities to reduce the penalties which France's biggest lender, BNP Paribas (BNPP.PA), faces for breaching U.S. sanctions in 2002-2009, notably its dollar-financing of oil trade out of Sudan.

 (Additional reporting by Elizabeth Pineau in Paris, Joern Poltz in Munich, Maria Sheahan in Frankfurt and Jeffrey Dastin in New York; Writing by Mark John; Editing by Sophie Walker)